Australia’s top court hears bid to stop gay marriage survey

 - Local pro skateboarder Cory Kennedy arrested after Vashon Island crash kills beloved videographer

-Argent has described the survey as a “demeaning, hate-filled and pointless vote that will go nowhere and resolve nothing.”

-The second case is brought by Janet Rice, a senator in the minor Greens party who is married to a transgender partner with a male birth certificate, and the Australian Marriage Equality lobby group.
+- Smoke forces Crystal Mountain to close as fires rage in Central Washington, Oregon and British Columbia

+The seven judges are hearing two similar cases simultaneously over Tuesday and Wednesday in the city of Melbourne.
+The judges could rule on the validity of the survey as early as Wednesday and prevent ballots being posted to voters from Sept.
+12.

-The survey is the second choice of Prime Minister Malcolm Turnbull’s conservative government that had promised a rare, compulsory vote known as a plebiscite.
+The survey is the second choice of Prime Minister Malcolm Turnbull’s conservative government, which had promised a rare, compulsory vote known as a plebiscite.

-But the Senate refused to approve the 170 million Australian dollars ($135 million) that that vote on Nov.
+But the Senate refused to approve the AU$170 million that that vote on Nov.
 25 would have cost.

-Wilkie’s case is that the government’s power to fund the vote without Senate approval can only be used in unforeseen emergencies and not in the ordinary business of government.
+Lawyer Ron Merkel told the court Tuesday that the government’s power to fund such a vote without Senate approval can only be used in unforeseen emergencies.
+Merkel said there was no urgent need to hold the postal survey.

-Even if the government could fund the vote, Wilkie argues that it could not make the Australian Bureau of Statistics carry it out.

-While the bureau has the power to obtain statistical data from the Australian population, gathering opinions was different, he argues.
+If the court stops the survey, lawmakers in the minor Greens party are pushing for a bill to legalize gay marriage to be introduced to the Senate next week.